GSA/https/pages/faq.md

 ### How does migrating to HTTPS affect search engine optimization (SEO)?

-In general, migrating to HTTPS improves website SEO and intelligence.
+In general, migrating to HTTPS improves a website's own SEO and analytics.

 * As of August 2014, Google [uses HTTPS as a ranking signal](https://security.googleblog.com/2014/08/https-as-ranking-signal_6.html), which can improve search rankings.
 * Migrating to HTTPS will improve analytics about web traffic referred from HTTPS websites, as referrer information [is not passed from HTTPS websites to HTTP websites](https://stackoverflow.com/questions/1361705/is-http-header-referer-sent-when-going-to-a-http-page-from-a-https-page/1361720#1361720).